Service Dogs Assisting the Disable

 include: Autism dogs, Hearing dogs, Mobility assistance dogs, Seizure alert dogs, and Medical response dogs, just to name a few.

 Most dogs begin their training as puppies.
 For the first 6 months to a year they are raised by volunteer foster families who train them in basic dog obedience and socialization

 .
 A strong emphasis is placed on socialization and good manners - Canine Good Citizen

 , as this is crucial to the success as a Service dog.

 The dogs are then returned to complete their formal training which takes an additional 6 months to a year.
 Dogs are evaluated for temperament and intelligence before allowing them to enter a formal training program to learn the additional and specific skills of the individual it will be partnered with in the end.

 Service dogs usually continue their work until the dog is between 8 to 10 years old.
 During their working years, assistance dogs still receive regular physical exercise and mental stimulation that every dog needs when they are not on-duty or in-gear.

 Once a dog retires, the current owner he is partnered with is usually allowed the option of keeping the dog as a pet.
 If the owner is unable to care for the dog in that way, the dog is returned to the program from re-homing.
 At this point, the original foster family that raised the dog as a puppy is given first opportunity to keep the dog as a family pet.
 If that is not an option, the pet is adopted out to a selected home carefully screened for adoption.

-note: When you see a dog wearing a service vest or patch, it is important to remember that this is a working dog.
+, it is important to remember that this is a working dog.
 The health and safety of their owner is dependent upon the dog's ability to focus and resist distraction.